aedart/testing-gst/README.md

 # Deprecated - Testing-GTS

-Package has been replaced by Package has been replaced by [aedart/athenaeum](https://github.com/aedart/athenaeum)
+Package has been replaced by [aedart/athenaeum](https://github.com/aedart/athenaeum)

 Utilities that allows you to test special "getter setter traits", which are found throughout many of my packages.